userguide-galaxea/Product_User_Guide/docs/Guide/R1/GettingStarted_Before.md

 There are two ways to control and operate the chassis, using Joystick Controller or Computing Unit.

-1. **Joystick Controller:**
+**1.Joystick Controller:**

-   * **Enter Chassis Control Mode:** Switch SWB to the middle position.
+- **Enter Chassis Control Mode:** Switch SWB to the middle position.
-   * **Left joystick:** Move up/down to control the forward/backward movement of the chassis.
+- **Left joystick:** Move up/down to control the forward/backward movement of the chassis.
 Move left/right to control the left/right translations of the chassis.
-   * **Right joystick:** Move left/right to control the rotational speed of the chassis in the yaw direction.
+- **Right joystick:** Move left/right to control the rotational speed of the chassis in the yaw direction.

-2. **Computing Unit**:
+**2.Computing Unit**:
-   * **Enter Chassis Control Mode:** Switch SWB to the bottom position and switch SWC to the middle position.
+- **Enter Chassis Control Mode:** Switch SWB to the bottom position and switch SWC to the middle position.
-   * Then follow the steps in the Development and Operation Tutorials to start the action.
+- Then follow the steps in the Development and Operation Tutorials to start the action.

 #### Galaxea R1 Torso Control

 <u>Important: Before you start, please check if there has been any zero-point drift in torso after long distance transportation.</u>

-* Connect to the Main Control Board as described in the [Connecting and Installing](GettingStarted_Connecting.md) tutorials.
+- Connect to the Main Control Board as described in the [Connecting and Installing](GettingStarted_Connecting.md) tutorials.
-* Then use the ROS interface below to check whether the current motor position is near `[-2.2, 2.6, 0.4, 0]` within +/-5%, as the pose shown in the image below.
+- Then use the ROS interface below to check whether the current motor position is near `[-2.2, 2.6, 0.4, 0]` within +/-5%, as the pose shown in the image below.

 ```shell
  rostopic echo /torso_feedback
  ```